Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: -completeness on Unit Square and Unit Disk Intersection Graphs

-In this section, we show that the \cfonp{} problem is \NP-hard for unit disk and unit square intersection graphs.
-The idea of the proofs is similar to the {\sf NP}-completeness proofs in \cite{Sandor2017, Bod2019} for the \cfcnp{} problem.
-We prove the following for unit disk intersection graphs.
-A similar result can be obtained for unit square intersection graphs.
+In this section, we show that the \cfonp{} coloring problem is \NP-hard for unit disk and unit square intersection graphs.
+The idea of the proofs is similar to the {\sf NP}-completeness proofs in \cite{Sandor2017, Bod2019} for the \cfcnp{} coloring problem.